cassidytucker/Elk-Stack-Project/README.md

  filebeat-playbook.yml_

-This document contains the following details:filebeat-playbook.yml
+This document contains the following details: filebeat-playbook.yml
 - Description of the Topology
 - Access Policies
 - ELK Configuration